hs-duesseldorf/se2rest/README.md

 ![](images/spring_init_03.png)

-Use the most recent version:
+Use the most recent version, by April 2023 this should be **3.0.2**:

 ![](images/spring_init_04.png)